-The assumption is that the house was once a coaching stop – (hence the name ‘The Couriers’) and that the second floor, a slightly shallow attic with dormer windows, was once used as a sleeping area.
+The assumption is that the house was once a coaching stop – (hence the name ‘The Coursieres’) and that the second floor, a slightly shallow attic with dormer windows, was once used as a sleeping area.
 The main staircase extends through a doorway on the landing to this area.
 It has not been used as such by the present owners or his predecessors.
-It is a place which holds insulation materials but is otherwise unused.
-An enterprising owner might seek to make some use of it but the present owner believes that options could be limited because it is comparatively shallow with limited headroom.
+An enterprising owner might seek to make some use the area, however it provides valuable storage space.

 To the left the main feature is a period stone barn which has not been restored.
 It has a wonderful former bread oven which is an outstanding feature.
 The barn is used it as a wood store, and the room at one end of the barn as a tool shed.
-He had once thought of converting it into two separate one-bedroom gites – one at each end whilst retaining a car port area in the centre and room for tools.
-He never found the time to do it but it does have potential for this type of project, subject to planning permission being obtained, and renovation costs in France drawing on freely available local craftsmen could be much cheaper than a similar project in the UK.
-Two such gites could conceivable provide a modest source of income trading on the continuing stream of visitors to the Normandy battlefields.
+There is potential to convert it into two separate one-bedroom gites – one at each end whilst retaining a car port area in the centre and room for tools (subject to planning consent).

 GARDENS AND GROUNDS

-The garden comprises a large courtyard with adjacent green area to the front of the house accessed through double white wooden gates.
-The rear garden with access to the left of the house through the wall, has been set out formally with gravel paths and multiple rose beds.
+The garden comprises a large courtyard with adjacent grassed area to the front of the house and is accessed through double white wooden gates.
+The rear garden with access to the left of the house has been set out formally with gravel paths and multiple rose beds, shrubs and specimen trees.
 In the centre is an old pump which sits above a live well but is not connected.
 The garden is attractively enclosed by a stone wall dating to the period of the house, and lined with fruit trees and shrubs.
 Immediately behind the kitchen and close to the conservatory is a large wooden pergola measuring around 4 x 2 m which the owner had built as a frame for training roses.
-It sits on a decking area and is a pleasant place to eat in the summer – although in Lower Normandy the summer can be quite hot and the rear garden is very much a suntrap in the afternoon and evening.
+It sits on a decking area and is a pleasant place to eat in the summer.
+The front garden attracts the sun earlier in the day and the rear garden is very much a suntrap in the afternoon and evening.